felixlu/awesome-stars/topics.md

 ## python

+- [lsdefine/GenericAgent](https://github.com/lsdefine/GenericAgent) - Self-evolving agent: grows skill tree from 3.3K-line seed, achieving full system control with 6x less token consumption
 - [FujiwaraChoki/MoneyPrinterV2](https://github.com/FujiwaraChoki/MoneyPrinterV2) - Automate the process of making money online.
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.
 - [tobymao/sqlglot](https://github.com/tobymao/sqlglot) - Python SQL Parser and Transpiler
 - [bubbuild/bub](https://github.com/bubbuild/bub) - Bub it.
 Build it.
-A common shape for agents that live alongside people.
+A hook-first runtime for agents that live alongside people.
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
 - [tukuaiai/tradecat](https://github.com/tukuaiai/tradecat) - 交易猫数据系统